Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 -   Use `sort_on='<index name>'` to sort on a particular index.
     For example, `sort_on='sortable_title'` will produce a sensible title-based sort.
-    `sort_on='Date'` will sort on the publication date, or the creation date if this is not set.
+    `sort_on='Date'` will sort on the publication date, or the creation date if this isn't set.
 -   Add `sort_order='reverse'` to sort in reverse.
     The default is `sort_order='ascending'`.
     `'descending'` can be used as an alias for `'reverse'`.